aws-samples/aws-serverless-workshops/DataProcessing/5_DataArchiving/README.md

 1. Click **Run query**.

-1. Verify the table **wildrydes** was created by ensuring it has been added to the list of tables in the left navigation.
+1. Verify the table **wildrydes** was created by ensuring it has been added to the list of tables in the left navigation, also record which database your table has been created in.

 </p></details>